Data-Mechanics/course-2019-spr-proj/kzhang21_ryuc_zui_sarms/README.md

 ### Neighborhood Density and Rating

-Now, we try to find a correlation between density of a neighbourhood (restaurant per acre) and the mean_rating.
-First, to get this dataset, we projected the zip code each of the restaurants into its respective neighbourhood (an approximate).
+Now, we try to find a correlation between density of a neighborhood (restaurant per acre) and the mean_rating.
+First, to get this dataset, we projected the zip code each of the restaurants into its respective neighborhood (an approximate).
 Then, we merged it with the Analyze Boston Neighborhood Dataset to get the volume in acres.
 We found that the correlation coefficient between density and mean_rating is 0.2 which is a high number.
 Furthermore, we fitted these variables by using a linear regression model and found that the coefficient is 0.05372 (with a p-value of 0.009, highly significant).
 Therefore, we conclude that density matters in terms of average rating of the restaurant.
-So highly busy/dense neighbourhoods have higher quality restaurants.
+So highly busy/dense neighborhoods have higher quality restaurants.
 Back Bay and North End are the prime example for the City of Boston.

 ![figure7](images/figure_5.png)

-**Figure 7:** Graphs showing a positive relationship between the density and average rating of a neighbourhood.
+**Figure 7:** Graphs showing a positive relationship between the density and average rating of a neighborhood.

 ### Violation Rate and Rating